Monday, March 27, 2023

 And?
 I was gearing up to say "oh right, this will also be a front-runner for Best Revival" but damn.
 This is an utter embarrassment.
 The tl;dr of what I'm about to talk about is: if you want to write a new adaptation of the story of King Arthur, write a new adaptation of the story of King Arthur.
 Don't rewrite an existing show and then pretend it's still Lerner and Loewe's show just because it uses the same score.

 Anyone who knows me knows I have historically liked Aaron Sorkin's writing, but this is a man who cannot mold his voice to blend with someone else's.
 So not only do we have dialog that is completely discordant with the lyrics (not just tone and diction, but also core aspects of the characters in the score are not reflected in how they are written in the book.
 It's Little Orphan Annie all over again), we are also rife with contemporaryisms and Sorkinisms (yes, you've heard right, Guenevere hates Lancelot's "breathing guts," and yes, this is "the age of King Arthur and we reach for the stars."
-I did an actual facepalm in the theater after that self-plagiarism).
+I did an actual facepalm in the theater after that self-plagiarism) (EDIT: over a year later I took a look at Lerner's original libretto and this line is his; Sorkin had borrowed it for other projects and I didn't catch that).
 Moreover, the dialog often treats the songs themselves with derision--even treating the idealism and heroism, the thing that made this show beloved by the Kennedys in the first place, with derision--which is a super weird energy to bring to a script you're rewriting.

 So problem one is the book and score are now beyond incompatible.
 What else is embarrassing here?
 Well, we all know Sorkin's been having trouble writing women lately.
 So I guess I shouldn't be surprised that Guenevere's main tactic in any scene is to flirt with everyone around her (except for Arthur and Lancelot, which is a choice, I guess).
 For someone who in Sorkin's new script makes it clear to her ladies in waiting she would not have an affair because she's not that kind of woman (also treason), the flirting thing is just really strange.
 And beyond that, she's not much more fleshed out than she was in the original script, so behold our lack of improvement.
 Meanwhile, Sorkin can't seem to make up his mind whether Arthur is A, a sweet but simple fool who can't think straight unless he's pacing and has someone smarter than him to talk him through it; or B, a quietly intelligent man with keen insight into his fellow humans, and just a touch of ADHD.
 There's just no coherency to either of these characters, and they are the damn center of the show.